China approves Ford, Mazda, Changan to split JV in two: Ford CEO

-CHONGQING, China Aug 27 (Reuters) - China has approved a move by Ford Motor Co, Mazda Motor Corp and Chongqing Changan to split their existing joint venture into two separate entities, Ford's CEO said on Monday.
+CHONGQING, China (Reuters) - Ford Motor (F.N) and Mazda Motor Corp (7261.T) and their local Chinese partner Chongqing Changan Automotive Co have received approval from China's central government to split their three-way, manufacturing and sales joint venture into two, Ford's chief executive said on Monday.

 "We're very pleased with the restructuring and the way it's going.
-We have approval from the NDRC and we're proceeding through the regulatory process, so we're very, very appreciative and encouraged," Chief Executive Alan Mulally told reporters in the southwestern Chinese city of Chongqing.
+We have approval from (China's central government), and we're proceeding through the regulatory process ... so we're very, very appreciative and encouraged," Chief Executive Alan Mulally told reporters in the southwestern Chinese city of Chongqing.